MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/assess.md

   > [!NOTE]
   > Best practices assessment is currently limited to SQL Server running on Windows machines.
 The assessment doesn't apply to SQL on Linux machines currently.

-- If SQL Server is hosting a single SQL Server instance, make sure that the version of Azure Extension for SQL Server (`WindowsAgent.SqlServer`) is "**1.1.2202.47**" or later.
-In the case of SQL Server hosting multiple SQL Server instances, make sure that the version of Azure Extension for SQL Server (`WindowsAgent.SqlServer`) is greater than "**1.1.2231.59".** Learn how to [check the](/azure/azure-arc/servers/manage-vm-extensions-portal#upgrade-extensions)**[Azure Extension for SQL Server](/azure/azure-arc/servers/manage-vm-extensions-portal#upgrade-extensions)**[ version and update to the latest.](/azure/azure-arc/servers/manage-vm-extensions-portal#upgrade-extensions)
+- If the server hosts a single SQL Server instance: Make sure that the version of Azure Extension for SQL Server (`WindowsAgent.SqlServer`) is "**1.1.2202.47**" or later.

+- If the server hosts multiple instances of SQL Server: Make sure that the version of Azure Extension for SQL Server (`WindowsAgent.SqlServer`) is greater than "**1.1.2231.59".**

+   > [!TIP]
+   > To check the version and update to update to the latest, review [Upgrade extension](/azure/azure-arc/servers/manage-vm-extensions-portal#upgrade-extensions).

+- If the server hosts a named instance of SQL Server, [SQL Server browser service](../../tools/configuration-manager/sql-server-browser-service.md) must be running.

-- [A Log Analytics workspace](/azure/azure-monitor/logs/quick-create-workspace?tabs=azure-portal) in the same subscription as your Arc-enabled SQL Server resource to upload assessment results to.
+- [A Log Analytics workspace](/azure/azure-monitor/logs/quick-create-workspace?tabs=azure-portal) must be in the same subscription as your SQL Server enabled by Azure Arc resource.

-- The user configuring SQL BPA must have the following permissions.
+- The user configuring SQL best practices assessment (BPA) must have the following permissions.

   - Log Analytics Contributor role on resource group or subscription of the Log Analytics workspace.
   - Azure Connected Machine Resource Administrator role on the resource group or subscription of the Arc-enabled SQL Server.
   - Monitoring Contributor role on the Resource group or subscription of Log Analytics Workspace & Resource group or subscription of Arc Machine.
-  - Users can be assigned to built-in roles such as Contributor or Owner.
-These roles have sufficient permissions.
+  - Users assigned to built-in roles such as Contributor or Owner have sufficient permissions.
 For more information, review [Assign Azure roles using the Azure portal](/azure/role-based-access-control/role-assignments-portal) for more information.

 - The minimum permissions required to access or read the assessment report are:

   - Reader role on the resource group or subscription of the Arc-enabled SQL Server resource.
   - [Log analytics reader](/azure/azure-monitor/logs/manage-access?tabs=portal#log-analytics-reader).
   - [Monitoring reader](/azure/role-based-access-control/built-in-roles#monitoring-reader) on resource group/subscription of Log Analytics workspace.